John Fisher, 1st Baron Fisher: Personal life

-William Fisher was killed in a riding accident when John was 15.
-John's relationship with his mother Sophie suffered from their separation, and he never saw her again.
+William Fisher was killed in a riding accident on 5 May 1866 when John was 25.
+John's relationship with his mother Sophia suffered from their separation.
 However, he continued to send her an allowance until her death.
-In 1870, she suggested visiting Fisher in England, but he dissuaded her as strongly as he could.
-Fisher wrote to his wife: "I hate the very thought of it and really, I don't want to see her.
+In 1870, when Sophia suggested a visit, Fisher dissuaded her as strongly as he could.
+Fisher wrote to his wife: "I heard from my mother...
+She contemplates coming to see me...
+I am in a horrid fright of my mother turning up some day unexpectedly; I am sure we couldn't live together.
+I hate the very thought of it and really, I don't want to see her.
 I don't see why I should as I haven't the slightest recollection of her."

-Fisher married Frances Katharine Josepha Broughton, known as 'Kitty', the daughter of the Rev. Thomas Delves Broughton and Frances Corkran, on 4 April 1866 while stationed at Portsmouth.
+Fisher married Frances Katharine Josepha Broughton, known as "Kitty", the daughter of the Rev. Thomas Delves Broughton and Frances Corkran, on 4 April 1866 while stationed at Portsmouth.
 Kitty's two brothers were both naval officers.
 According to a cousin, she believed that Jack would rise "to the top of the tree."
 They remained married until her death in July 1918.
-They had a son, Cecil Vavasseur, 2nd Baron Fisher (1868–1955), and three daughters, Beatrix Alice (1867–1930), Dorothy Sybil (1873–1962), and Pamela Mary (1876–1949), all of whom married naval officers who went on to become admirals.
-Beatrix Alice married Reginald Rundell Neeld in 1896, Pamela Mary married Henry Blackett in 1906, and in 1908 Dorothy Sybil married Eric Fullerton.
+They had a son, Cecil Vavasseur, 2nd Baron Fisher (1868–1955), and three daughters, Beatrix Alice (1867–1930), Dorothy Sybil (1873–1962), and Pamela Mary (1876–1949), all of whom married naval officers who went on to become admirals: Beatrix Alice married Reginald Rundell Neeld in 1896; Pamela Mary married Henry Blackett in 1906; and Dorothy Sybil married Eric Fullerton in 1908.